Jekwwer/markdown-workspace/CONTRIBUTING.md

 ## Branching and Versioning

-We use a trunk-based strategy with **Semantic Release** for automated versioning and changelog generation.
+This project employs a trunk-based strategy with **Semantic Release** for automated versioning and changelog generation.

 ### Branching Strategy